lhafkamp/minor-ss-app/README.md

 ![screenshot](screens/home.png)

+## Intro
+I created a new API because I didn't like the fact that Funda will pull their API eventually.
+This way I can look back at my project in a few months and see what I could've done better and maybe try to improve it.

+I tried to relearn Node.js in these 2 weeks so it took me a lot of time to get things up and running while learning about new tooling like <a href="browserify.org">Browserify</a> and <a href="http://requirejs.org/docs/commonjs.html">Common.js</a>.
+I also implemented a service worker so my site shows a couple of files/pages without internet connection.

+## Build

+The current `.env` is hidden from GitHub.
+Make sure you add an `.env` file with the following API key:
+`API_KEY={yourAPIKEYhere}`.

+To use the app run `npm install` and then `npm start` to start the server on port `9000`.

+## Tooling

 ## Performance
 I implemented the following techniques to improve the performance of the application.
 These were all tested on a very slow connection (2G) so that I could measure the speed in a more precise way: